 This post may contain affiliate links.
 Please see my disclosure policy.

 Layered caramel apple bars make a delicious, crowd-pleasing fall dessert!
-Made with an oatmeal cookie crust and crumble topping, the bars are baked in an 8-inch pan, no mixer required.
+Made with an oatmeal cookie crust that doubles as a crumble topping, the bars are baked in an 8-inch pan until golden.
 Filled with spiced apples and finished with a drizzle of caramel sauce, they taste like a cross between warm apple crisp and Dutch apple pie.

-When I’m craving homemade apple pie but not in the mood to make pie crust from scratch or roll out dough, I make these salted caramel apple pie bars.
+When I’m craving caramel apple pie but not in the mood to make pie crust from scratch or roll out dough, I make these salted caramel apple pie bars!

 The buttery, brown sugar crust and crumble topping are made from one simple dough, with a cozy layer of tender apples and buttery caramel sauce in the middle.